shervinea/cheatsheet-translation/es/cheatsheet-unsupervised-learning.md

 **33. Spectral theorem ― Let A∈Rn×n.
 If A is symmetric, then A is diagonalizable by a real orthogonal matrix U∈Rn×n.
 By noting Λ=diag(λ1,...,λn), we have:**

 &#10230; Teorema espectral - Sea A∈Rn×n.
-Si A es simétrica, entonces A es diagonizable por una matriz ortogonal real U∈Rn×n.
+Si A es simétrica, entonces A es diagonizable a través de una matriz ortogonal real U∈Rn×n.
 Al observar Λ=diag(λ1,...,λn), tenemos:

 <br>